garfix/nli-go/doc/remarks.md

 - 26 "that" refers to the action in the previous response

-an object from a previous event
+an object from an earlier question

 - 7b "the one which I told you to pick up": a complex reference to the direct object the last event in which "I tell you to pick up" ("pick up") is true